 In this exercise, you will extract and recluster the above filtered sequences to a new Antibody Annotator result, with added clustering on the Heavy V Gene, Heavy J Gene and Heavy CDR3 region with 85% similarity.
 This is to represent grouping into Clonotypes.
-See Understanding Clonotypes and how to find them in your data for more information.
+See Understanding Clonotypes and how to find them in your data or the video below for more information:

 Ensure you are still filtering on:

 ['Without Stop Codons & In Frame & Fully Annotated'] = 'Yes' AND ['Score'] >= -100